SchlenkR/FsHttp/README.md

 FsHttp is a .Net HTTP client library for C# and F#.
 It aims for describing and executing HTTP requests in convenient ways that can be used in production and interactive environments.

+The design principle behind FsHttp is:

+> Specify common HTTP requests in a most convenient and readable way, while still being able to access the underlying .Net Http representations for covering unusual cases.

 **FsHttp** is authored by [@ronaldschlenker](https://github.com/ronaldschlenker).
 Feel free to leave a message.

 [![NuGet Badge](http://img.shields.io/nuget/v/FsHttp.svg?style=flat)](https://www.nuget.org/packages/FsHttp) ![build status](https://github.com/fsprojects/FsHttp/actions/workflows/push-master_pull-request.yml/badge.svg?event=push)